Obsessive compulsive disorder - OCD treatment and therapy from NOCD

 Patrick McGrath, PhD

-There’s a very good chance you’ve heard of the selective serotonin reuptake inhibitors, or SSRIs: Prozac, Zoloft, Paxil, Lexapro, and so on.
-These drugs, most commonly used for major depressive disorder, have been gradually introduced since the late 1980s.
-Existing drugs—like the MAOIs and tricyclics—required close attention to diet or had more severe side effects, respectively.
-So SSRIs quickly became the most commonly prescribed antidepressant medications, as total antidepressant use rose by 64% in the US from 1999-2014.
-As of 2017, 12.7% of Americans over age 12 were taking antidepressants.
+There’s a very good chance you’ve heard some names of selective serotonin reuptake inhibitors, such as Prozac, Zoloft, Paxil, and Lexapro, to name a few.
+These drugs, most commonly used for major depressive disorder, were introduced in the late 1980s.
+It didn’t take long for SSRIs to become the most commonly prescribed antidepressant medications, as total antidepressant use rose by 64% in the US from 1999-2014.
+As of 2017, 12.7% of Americans over age 12 were taking these antidepressants.

-Although most of these prescriptions are still written for depression, a significant portion of the rapid increase comes from a much broader application of SSRIs.
-They’re now prescribed for obsessive-compulsive disorder, generalized anxiety, panic disorder, phobias, PTSD, and a number of other mental health conditions.
-It’s important to note that many experts say they’re being too prescribed too often—especially by primary care physicians without any kind of detailed assessment.
-But SSRIs are helpful for many people with anxiety-related disorders.
+Although most SSRI prescriptions are still written for depression, these medications are now used for a much wider range of issues.
+They’re now prescribed for OCD, generalized anxiety, panic disorder, specific phobias, PTSD, and a number of other mental health conditions.
+It’s important to note that many experts say they’re being prescribed too often—especially by primary care physicians who may not perform a detailed assessment of the patient first.
+But SSRIs are highly effective for many people with anxiety-related disorders.

 So how do SSRIs work?